 CrowdTwist Control Center

-CrowdTwist is a company that powers rewards programs for clients like Pepsi, AMC, and Marvel.
+CrowdTwist is a loyalty and analytics platform that powers rewards programs for clients like Pepsi, AMC, and Marvel.
 The Control Center is the platform that clients use to set up and manage all aspects of their program.
 It contains dozens of tools that allow clients to do things like manage inventory, view member information, and schedule point-earning activities.

 As the sole product designer at CrowdTwist, I was responsible for the UX and UI for all features within Control Center, as well as the look and feel of the tool itself.